'Phase two': Russia's terrifying new tactic

 Ukraine, however, isn't putting any stock in his words.

-"We know that this is not a withdrawal but the consequences of being driven out," Ukraine's President Volodymyr Zelensky said.
+"We know that this is not a withdrawal but the consequences of being driven out," Ukraine's President Volodymyr Zelenskyy said.

 "But we also are seeing that Russia is now concentrating its forces for new strikes on Donbas, and we are preparing for this."